lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - if the W field in the SCHC ACK corresponds to the number of the last window,

   * if the C bit is set, the sender MUST release all resource associated with this SCHC Packet and MUST exit successfully
-  * otherwise, the fragment sender
+  * otherwise,

-    o MUST send SCHC Fragment messages containing the tiles that are reported missing in the SCHC ACK. o the last one of these SCHC Fragment messages MUST be an All-1 SCHC Fragment, or a SCHC All-1 ACK REQ MUST be sent after the last SCHC Fragment message
+    - the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
+    - the last one of these SCHC Fragment messages MUST be an All-1 SCHC Fragment, or a SCHC All-1 ACK REQ MUST be sent after the last SCHC Fragment message

 - otherwise, the fragment sender

-  * MUST send SCHC Fragment messages containing the tiles that are reported missing in the SCK ACK
+  * MUST send SCHC Fragment messages containing the tiles that are reported missing in the SCHC ACK
   * then it MAY send a SCHC All-1 ACK REQ

+See {{Fig-ACKonerrorSnd}} for an example of a Finite State Machine implementing the sender behaviour.

 #### Receiver behaviour